Engine Configuration

 Defines whether the game is tracking environments.
 This means that the game will compute and send the environment amounts to the engine.
 This implies that the shapes defined in environments (if any) will not be used.

-Setting this value to false will instruct Amplitude to track environment amounts by himself.
+Setting this value to false will instruct Amplitude to track environment amounts by itself.
 This way, Amplitude will use environment shapes and sound positions to compute the environment amounts.

 buses_file¶